JiaziChen111/Ch_Synthetic/README.md

 In GitHub.com refresh, go to your branch `<branchname>` and click the green button 'Compare, review, create a pull request', which will show your changes in green.
 This is also helpful to understand some conflicts.

 #### Pull Requests
+*Before* merging, create a pull request when collaborating with other colleagues.

 Create a pull request for other people to peer review the changes by clicking the green button 'Create Pull Request'.
 After typing title and comments, click the green button 'Send pull request'.

 Time for back and forth conversation about the changes, as well as necessary corrections (new commits and merges).
+- Before you merge, you may have to resolve merge conflicts if others have made changes to the repo.

+When your pull request is approved and conflict-free, you can add your code to the `<parent>` branch.

 Someone with privileges can accept the changes by clicking the green button 'Merge pull request', then the 'Confirm merge' button.
-The changes will now show up in `master`.
+The changes will now show up in the `<parent>` branch.
 - It is usually a bad idea to merge your own pull requests when working with a team.

 #### Delete Branches